 Proof of English proficiency

 It will take around 13 days for your IELTS test results to arrive.
 Hence, plan your test day accordingly.
-Contact us and our counsellors can guide you in this.
+Contact us, and our counsellors can guide you in this.

 Read more on procedures for submitting documents

-Pay the visa application fee in INR
+3. Pay the visa and IHS fee

 Once you make the application online, you’ll be asked to pay the visa application fee.
-The UK student visa application fee is currently INR 37260.
-If you have family members accompanying you to the UK, you will have to pay the same amount for them too.
-You will also have to pay for Immigration Health Surcharge which will be added to your visa application fee.
+The UK student visa application fee is currently £524 (approx. INR 61500).
+You pay the same fee to extend your visa or change to a Student Visa from within the UK.

 Once you register with VFS Global, you will have the option to upload all your documents online.
 If you would prefer help with this, you can opt for the professional service offered by VFS.
 INR 1000 is charged for this service.
 VFS also offers premium packages to speed up your visa application process.

-4.Visit the visa application centre
+5. Visit the visa application centre and provide biometrics

 When you visit the visa application centre, make sure you carry the following: